containrrr/shoutrrr/docs/services/telegram.md

 The `chats` param consists of one or more `Chat ID`s or `channel name`s.

-### Channels
+### Public Channels
-The channel names can be retrieved in the telegram client in the `Channel info` section.
+The channel names can be retrieved in the telegram client in the `Channel info` section for public channels.
 Replace the `t.me/` prefix from the link with a `@`.

 !!! note
     Channels names need to be prefixed by `@` to identify them as such.

+!!! note
+    If your channel only has an invite link (starting with `t.me/+`), you have to use it's Chat ID (see below)

 ### Chats
-Group chats and private chats are identifieds by `Chat ID`s.
+Private channels, Group chats and private chats are identified by `Chat ID`s.
 Unfortunatly, they are generally not visible in the telegram clients.
 The easiest way to retrieve them is by using the `shoutrrr generate telegram` command which will guide you through creating a URL with your target chats.